-Use your edges, speed, and/or strength to protect the puck!
+Use your edges, agility, and body position to protect the puck!

-Every forward lives to make a fancy toe drag, or lag the puck behind them and then pulling it through their legs as the defenseman helplessly makes an ill timed poke check, only to realize the players body (and now the puck)i s already past them.
+Every forward lives to make a fancy toe drag or lag the puck behind them and then pull it through their legs as the defenseman helplessly makes an ill-timed poke check, only to realize the player's body (and now the puck) is already past them.
 It's the stuff of legend.
-It's the stuff that makes fans jump out of their seat and say, "Oh my god did you just see that!?!?"
+The plays make fans jump out of their seats and say, "Oh my god, did you just see that!?!?"

-Guys like David Pastrnak of your hometown Boston Bruins, Patrick Kane of the Chicago Blackhawks, and Calgary's Johnny Gaudrea aka "Johnny Hockey" make these highlight reel type of plays almost every game.
-However, for the rest of the mere mortals in the NHL and amateur hockey players all over the globe those kind of puck tricks are rarely successful.
-Thank goodness to be successful you don't have to be able to "stick handle in a phone booth" as they use to say when I was a kid, but you do need to learn how to protect and shield the puck.
+Players like Boston Bruin David Pastrnak, Patrick Kane of the Chicago Blackhawks, and Columbus Blue Jacket forward Johnny Gaudreau, aka "Johnny Hockey," make these highlight reel type of plays almost every game.
+However, these deft puck tricks are rarely achievable for the rest of the mortals in the NHL and amateur hockey players.
+Thank goodness to be successful in hockey, you do not need to be a puck wizard like the aforementioned players, and you don't have to be able to "stick handle in a phone booth," as they used to say when I was a kid; however, you do need to learn how to protect and shield the puck from defenders.

-There are two main ways to be really good at puck possession in my opinion, power or agility.
-Power players such as the Bruins Charlie Coyle use their large frames to protect the puck from opposing players, whereas as agile players like Brad Marchand uses their agility, edge work and skating to protect the puck.
-While both are very different approaches they are both very effective.
+In my opinion, there are two main ways to be really good at puck possession: power or agility.
+Players such as the Bruins' Charlie Coyle use their large frames to protect the puck from opposing players with power, whereas more agile players like Brad Marchand use their agility (edge work and skating) to protect the puck.
+While both are different approaches, they are both very effective.

-In figure 1, we take a look at Charlie Coyle and how he utilizes his size and body positioning to protect the puck.
-Note how Coyle does nothing fancy, but simply places his body between the defender and the puck, making it virtually impossible for the
+In the image below, we take a look at Boston Bruin center Charlie Coyle and how he utilizes his size and body positioning to protect the puck.
+Note how Coyle does nothing fancy but places his body between the defender and the puck, making it virtually impossible for the